 If you’ve got a full sized keyboard, you can actually go forwards and backwards by 1 frame at a time by hitting the page up and page down buttons.
 This can help you quickly navigate forwards and backwards in an instant

-Next, every time you make a change, as long as your stopwatch is highlighted blue, After effects will automatically make a keyframe when you make a change to a new frame, but what it also does is average the changes made over the course of any frames where there are no keyframes.
+Next, every time you make a change, as long as your stopwatch is highlighted blue, After Effects will automatically make a keyframe when you make a change to a new frame, but what it also does is average the changes made over the course of any frames where there are no keyframes.
 So if you have very simple movement of your subject over the course of a few seconds, you can simply have your starting frame, move way down the line, and adjust for the end frame.
-Depending on your shot, the mask might actually work if your motion is consistant and linear.
+Depending on your shot, the mask might actually work if your motion is consistent and linear.
 If it’s not, dive into where it doesn’t meet your expectations.
 You can also use this method to a smaller degree for between 5-10 frames at a time to significantly cut down the amount of finessing you’ll have to do.

 But guys, that’s been just a basic overview of how to rotoscope in After Effects.
-Like I mentioned before, this is a skill that’s essential the deeper you get into after effects, so the more you practice, the easier you’ll make things for yourself in the future.
+Like I mentioned before, this is a skill that’s essential the deeper you get into After Effects, so the more you practice, the easier you’ll make things for yourself in the future.
 But that’s it for me guys.
-Feel free to check out all our other tutorials over at Motion Array.
-Com
+Feel free to check out all our other tutorials over at Motionarray.com.

 We hope you found this video helpful.
 If you did, we’ve got lots of other tutorials for Premiere Pro, After Effects, and filmmaking in general!
 If you have any questions, let us know in the comment section below.